 How to Talk to Your Family About Mental Health

-Once you discuss the topic with the counselor, you have two options:
+Once you discuss your concerns with the therapist, you have two options:

-- Move forward with the conversation on your own, armed with knowledge from the therapist
+- Move forward with the conversation on your own, armed with knowledge from the session with the therapist

-- Ask your counselor to join you for a conversation with your family about mental health
+- Ask the therapist to join you for a conversation with your family about mental health

-Your therapist can join you and your family for a video conference and act as a neutral, informative third party.
-They can answer clinical questions about mental health, clarify any misconceptions, and mediate the conversation.
+In some situations, it may be very beneficial for a family therapist to join you and your loved one for the initial conversation over a video conference.
+The therapist can act as a neutral, informative third party and also impart an urgency to the conversation.
+They can answer questions from you and your loved one about mental health concerns, clarify any misconceptions, and direct the conversation.

 This service can be particularly important if you need to stage an intervention for a person in crisis or teach your family members how to best support you through your recovery.
-Even if you don’t need a therapist for the actual conversation, starting with telemedicine can help you create a guideline for how you want the conversation to go.
+Even if you don’t need a therapist for the actual conversation, starting with a telemedicine session can help you feel more confident about the conversation ahead and create a roadmap for where you want the conversation to go.

 Maintain a Firm and Compassionate Tone

-One technique that can help is to use “I sentences.”
+One technique that can help in your conversation is to use “I sentences.”
 As the term suggests, these sentences start with “I” and go on to describe your own feelings about the situation.
 Some examples include:

 - I have noticed some changes in your mood and I am worried about you.